 Submitter No Submission point Summary 100 2 Supported the approach taken by the Regional Policy Statement in regard to the coastal environment, particularly the onus of maintaining and enhancing the coastal environment, and the range of policies and methods that seek to achieve this.
 However, sought that Porirua Harbour be explicitly recognised by the policies of the Regional Policy Statement to take account of its regional and national significance; and its ecological, cultural, social and economic values.
 Sought a new regulatory policy and method to specifically address the harbour and its catchments is proposed.
 State that the new proposed policy would need to be implemented under objectives 3, 5, 6, 7.
 The policy will be implemented by its own proposed method and methods 1 and 2.
-The suggested wording for the proposed policy and method are as follows: District and Regional Plans with jurisdiction over all or part of the Porirua Harbour catchment area shall include policies, rules and/or methods that: (a) recognise and acknowledge the regional significance of Porirua Harbour; and (b) recognise and provide for the maintenance, protection and enhancement of the significant amenity, recreational, ecological and cultural values associated with the Porirua Harbour.
+The suggested wording for the proposed policy and method to specificance of Porirua Harbour catchment area shall include policies, rules and/or methods that: (a) recognise and acknowledge the regional significance of Porirua Harbour; and (b) recognise and provide for the maintenance, protection and enhancement of the significant amenity, recreational, ecological and cultural values associated with the Porirua Harbour.
 Explanation: Porirua Harbour includes the Pauatahanui inlet and the Onepoto arm.
-Porirua Harbour is a nationally significant ecosystem and has high cultural significance to Ngati Toa.
-While the harbour is a recognised aesthetic, natural and community asset, parts of it have been significantly impacted by historic and current land and coastal management practices.
+Porirua Harbour contains a nationally significant ecosystem and has high cultural significance to Ngati Toa.
+While the harbour is a recognise dasthetic, natural and community asset, parts of it have been significantly impacted by historic and current land and coastal management practices.
 The regulatory approach of the Regional Policy Statement seeks to address the discharge of sediment, nutrients and other contaminants into the harbour and its ecological health through regional and district plans.
-However, general regulatory policies cannot address the cross-boundary issues associated with the management of the harbour, and the need to address existing land management practices that are increasingly impacting the ha 112 7 Agreed with the concerns regarding the discharge of contaminants affecting the coastal environment.
+However, general regulatory method is also necessary to address the issues that cannot be resolved through a regulatory approach, but that are vital in restoring the manufus and ecological health of the harbour.
+Further, the integrated and coordinated management of Porirua Harbour to add 112 7 Agreed with the concerns regarding the discharge of contaminants affecting the coastal environment.